s-h-a-d-o-w/alfc/LINUX.md

 ## Prerequisites

 - Node.js (Needs to be available to root - see e.g. https://github.com/nodesource/distributions#installation-instructions )
-- Installation of the kernel module [acpi_call](https://github.com/nix-community/acpi_call).
+- Installing the kernel module [acpi_call](https://github.com/nix-community/acpi_call) and running it on startup.
 (Enables issuing of fan control commands.)

 ### Installing `acpi_call`